JuliaDataScience/JuliaDataScience/contents/data_vis_makie_colors.md

 ## Colors and Colormaps {#sec:makie_colors}

-Choosing an appropiate set of colors or colorbar for your plot is an essential part when presenting results.
+Choosing an appropriate set of colors or colorbar for your plot is an essential part when presenting results.
 Using [Colors.jl](https://github.com/JuliaGraphics/Colors.jl) is supported in `Makie.jl`
 so that you can use [named colors](https://juliagraphics.github.io/Colors.jl/latest/namedcolors/) or pass `RGB` or `RGBA` values.
 Additionally, colormaps from [ColorSchemes.jl](https://github.com/JuliaGraphics/ColorSchemes.jl) and [PerceptualColourMaps.jl](https://github.com/peterkovesi/PerceptualColourMaps.jl) can also be used.
 It is worth knowing that you can reverse a colormap by doing `Reverse(:colormap_name)` and obtain a transparent color or colormap with `color=(:red,0.5)` and `colormap=(:viridis, 0.5)`.

 Different use cases will be shown next.
-Then we will difine a custom theme with new colors and a colorbar palette.
+Then we will define a custom theme with new colors and a colorbar palette.

-By default `Makie.jl` has a predefined set of colors in order to cycle through them automatically.
-As shown in the previous figures, where no specific color was set.
+By default `Makie.jl` has a predefined set of colors in order to cycle through them automatically, as shown in the previous figures, where no specific color was set.
 Overwriting these defaults is done by calling the keyword `color` in the plotting function and specifying a new color via a `Symbol` or `String`.
 See this in action in the following example: